penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 ```

 This strategy is used quite extensively in Turing.jl code.
-For example, even though sampling is done using `sample`, the actual work of sampling is done in an inner function `AbstractMCMC.mcmcsample`.
+For example, even though users might perform sampling using `sample`, most of the actual implementation is done in an inner function `AbstractMCMC.mcmcsample`.
-This allows us to have different sampling setup behaviour depending on the arguments.
+This allows us to have different sampling setup behaviour depending on the arguments' types.

-One might ask why this is worse than the Python way.
+One might ask why this is any worse than the Python way.
 To me, it boils down to how much meaning the code carries.
 `parent_foo` is just a random identifier: it could have been swapped out for any other word, and _on its own_ it doesn't tell you anything about what it does, unless you choose the name specifically like we did here.
 Unfortunately, this is not always the case: see the `AbstractMCMC.mcmcsample` example above.